tobyweston/java8_course_companion/manuscript/part1/02_lambdas_in_depth/03_method_references.md

         }
     }

-Going back to our example from earlier and looking at the general purpose `initialise` method, we could use a lambda like this
+Going back to our example from earlier and looking at the general purpose `initialise` method, we could use a lambda like this:

     initialise(people, () -> new Person(forename, surname, birthday,
                                         gender, email, age));